Measuring Learning Effectiveness

 By subtracting the percentage of Detractors from the percentage of Promoters, you get the net promoter score (NPS).
 It ranges from 0-100.

 Customer Education is often much more challenging to complete training evaluations.
 That’s because you are evaluating three different sets of training expectations.
 Let’s take the situation where you provide training for a software product sold to enterprise customers.
 Imagine you sell project management software to other businesses.
-You want to sell the software, but you also want people to use and love your product.
+You want to sell the software but also want people to use and love your product.
 And your customers want their employees to be able to use your product, and they want to justify spending money on the software and its training.
 As a Customer Education manager, you are often juggling three stakeholders.

 When creating the learner-focused part of training evaluations, you will want to assess their